 For more information, please contact the Department of Housing at (603) 862-2120 or visit the department’s website at www.unh.edu/housing/.

 UNH Dining is committed to exceeding the expectations of our guests, and we take pride in maintaining our position as a leader in the food service industry.
 The freshest ingredients, flexible menus, a variety of meal plans, and exciting special events have earned us more than 20 awards from the National Association of College and University Food Services.

-Flexible meal plans give students the option of eating at one of any of three dining halls or using Dining Dollars, Cat’s Cache, cash, or credit at one of nine retail locations around campus.
+Flexible meal plans give students the option of eating at one of any of three dining halls or using Dining Dollars, Cat’s Cache, cash, or credit at one of eight retail locations around campus.
 Our three dining halls serve all-you-care-to-eat meals in comfortable surroundings.
 Menu choices reflect today's dining trends, including healthy, made-to-order items as well as traditional favorites such as pizza, burgers, and stir-fry; vegan and vegetarian options; a well-stocked deli; and tremendous salad bars.
 Fruits, fresh-baked breads, desserts, and many other selections also are available.
-We also have a comprehensive Gluten-Free program.
+We also have comprehensive gluten and allergen-friendly programs.

-Students who have special dietary needs or concerns can meet with our registered dietician and executive chef.
+Students who have special dietary needs or concerns can meet with our registered dietitian and executive chef.
 Parents can purchase goodie packages and personalized birthday cakes though UNH Dining to send to students.

 Memorial Union Building